xiexh20/HDM/README.md

 ## Evaluation
 #### Pre-trained checkpoints
 We provide checkpoints for models trained only on synthetic ProciGen, download them from [here](https://datasets.d2.mpi-inf.mpg.de/cvpr24procigen/pretrained.zip).

+Unzip the file and place them under folder `outputs`.

 #### Run inference on BEHAVE test set
 We provide example command to run batch inference at `scripts/test.sh`.
 Similar to training, the two stages are also run separately to reduce runtime.
+The example commands are configured to run inference on the pretrained checkpoints.

 #### Evaluate results
 After inference is done, results can be evaluated with: